GRCDEV/ArduSim/help/development.md

 ArduSim is able to run performing three different roles:

 * Simulator.
 The application runs on a PC and uses a SITL instance for each virtual multicopter that it simulates.
 A GUI is used to control the experiment.
 * UAV agent.
-The application runs on a Raspberry Pi 3 attached to a multicopter.
+The application runs on a Raspberry Pi 3 B+ attached to a multicopter.
 The experiment is controlled from a PC Companion.
 * PC Companion.
-The application runs on a Laptop and allows to control an experiment followed by any number of multicopters.
+The application runs on a Laptop and allows to control an experiment followed by any number of real multicopters.

 The code needed to run the PC Companion is completed and needs no further modification.
 When the protocol developer follows the included [recomendations](#markdown-header-55-implementation-recomendations), the same code used for simulation is also valid for a real multicopter, which makes the deployment on real devices somewhat trial.
 In order to make it possible, the multicopters are assigned a unique identifier (ID) based on their MAC address, or a number starting in zero if ArduSim behaves as a simulator.